SidonTheTroll/Erstes-Jahr/Biology/19-excretory-products-and-their-elimination.md

     - Permeable to water
     - Impermeable to electrolites
     - Upper two factors make the solution concentrated.
+    - As the limb gets narrower, pressure is increased to release water into surrounding.
 - Ascending limb
     - Reabsorption is minimal in this part
     - This region maintains high osmolarity of medullary interstitial fluid.